Efeblk/COE203_1_2509011061_P1/readme.md

 -   **Code:** `.py`, `.js`, `.html`, `.css`, `.java`, `.c`, `.cpp`, `.h`
 -   **Executables:** `.exe`, `.dmg`, `.app`, `.deb`, `.rpm`
 -   **Others:** Any file with an unrecognized extension.

-## Customization

-You can easily customize the categories and their associated file extensions by modifying the `categories` dictionary within the `organize_files` function in `file_organizer.py`.